fslev/cucumber-jutils/Readme.md

 Then check response body="{"id":"~[userId]"}"
 ```

-If inside the step definition the comparison is done via the compare mechanism, and if the comparison passes, then a new scenario property will be initialised behind the scenes, having the name *userId*.
+If inside the step definition the comparison is done via the compare mechanism from above and if the comparison passes, then a new scenario property will be initialised behind the scenes, having the name ***userId***.
 This new scenario property can be used further inside your test scenario:

 ```css